espressif/esp-iot-solution/documents/touch_pad_solution/touch_sensor_design_en.md

 |T1|1.43|2.06|0.50|0.73|
 |T2|0.97|1.15|0.64|0.49|

-The Wi-Fi function is power-consuming.
-Enabling Wi-Fi will decrease the the touch sensor reading capability, with a maximum decrease rate of 1.2%.
-The decrease rate on each channel follows the order of 0.5% < (TOUCH 5 ~ TOUCH 9) < 1% < (TOUCH 0 ~ TOUCH 4) < 1.5%.
+The Wi-Fi function not only affects the stability of the touch sensor, but also decreases the touch sensor's reading capability, with a maximum decrease rate of 1.2%.
+The decrease rate on each channel follows the order of 0.5% < TOUCH 5 ~ TOUCH 9 < 1% < TOUCH 0 ~ TOUCH 4 < 1.2%.

+> **Notice:** In typical touch sensor designs, trigger threshold will be calculated upon the initialization of the touch sensor.
+For precise calculation of the trigger threshold, please read the touch sensor after initializing the Wi-Fi functionality.

 ### 4.2.
 Jitter Filter Solution